 Outpatient drug treatment is less intensive, less disruptive to normal life, and less expensive.
 If private drug rehab is cost-prohibitive, state-funded substance use treatment services are available to residents of Washington, including specialized opioid treatment programs.

 Pregnant women abusing IV drugs, pregnant women abusing other drugs, other people using IV drugs, and post-partum mothers who are IV drug abusers receive priority at state-funded facilities.
 Other priority groups include youth and parents involved with Child Protective Services.

 Christian drug rehabs in Washington state offer physical, emotional, and spiritual healing to people with addictions.
 These facilities combine addiction treatment from licensed therapists with spiritual messages from faith-based counselors.
 This holistic approach offers scientific detoxification and faith-based Christian guidance for long-term success in recovery from alcohol and illicit substance abuse.

 Addiction in Washington: How Bad is the Problem?

-- Admissions at state funded drug rehabs in Washington for opioid addiction increased by 257 percent between 2002 and 2015.
+- Admissions at state-funded drug rehabs in W.A. opioid addiction increased by 257 percent between 2002 and 2015.